 The advantages of hypnotherapy are even more remarkable when they are put in light of epidemics such as the opioid crisis.
 Hypnosis for pain relief can lead to reduction in pain ratings, the need for sedation, nausea and vomiting without the addictive effect of some painkillers.
 Hypnosis can even help when conventional medicine focuses on relieving symptoms without addressing the root of the issue.
-Hypnosis for stress management as well as changes to diet and lifestyle can help manage the syndrome.
+Often added to holistic medicine treatments, Hypnosis for stress management as well as changes to diet and lifestyle can help manage the syndrome.
 Several studies support the long-term effectiveness of hypnosis for IBS.

 Hypnotherapy is safe, non-invasive and yields long-lasting results.
 In a few sessions, you can reach your goals.

 The brain is an associative machine, it creates patterns.
 For instance, the mere sight of a snake on a glossy magazine page can create a panic in those suffering from the fear of snakes.
 The panic bursts happens immediately after seeing the image.
 The brain associates the two dimensional representation of a snake with acute danger.

 Hypnosis can help the person suffering from phobia to de-correlate the two.
 The image of a snake is inoffensive, a snake at a reasonable distance is inoffensive.